sebastientourbier/multiscalebrainparcellator/README.md

-## Multi-Scale Brain Parcellator BIDS App
+## Multi-Scale Brain Parcellator

-This BIDS App implements a full anatomical MRI processing pipeline using FreeSurfer and the Connectome Mapping Toolkit, from raw T1w data to structural brain parcellation at five different scales.
+The Multi-Scale Brain Parcellator is a BIDS App that implements a full anatomical MRI processing pipeline using FreeSurfer 6.0.1 and the Connectome Mapping Toolkit, from raw T1w data to structural brain parcellation at five different scales.

 ![Image not found](images/multiscalebrainparcellator.png)

-### Documentation
+[//]: # (### Documentation)

-More information and documentation can be found at [https://connectome-mapper-3.readthedocs.io](https://connectome-mapper-3.readthedocs.io)
+[//]: # (More information and documentation can be found at [https://connectome-mapper-3.readthedocs.io](https://connectome-mapper-3.readthedocs.io))

 ### License
 This software is distributed under the open-source license Modified BSD.
 See [license](LICENSE) for more details.